Sebobo/Shel.Neos.NginxCache/README.md

 ### Features

-✓ Send refresh requests to NGINX when a page is published ✓ Send invalidation requests to NGINX when a page is not available anymore (needs the optional NGINX purge module) ✓ Send headers with each page to tell NGINX about the cache timeouts of a page ✓ Backend module to check configuration and flush certain pages ✓ Disable caching via node properties
+* ✓ Send refresh requests to NGINX when a page is published
+* ✓ Send invalidation requests to NGINX when a page is not available anymore (needs the optional NGINX purge module)
+* ✓ Send headers with each page to tell NGINX about the cache timeouts of a page
+* ✓ Backend module to check configuration and flush certain pages
+* ✓ Disable caching via node properties
+* ✓ Respect caching timeouts defined in fusion

+Not possible yet

-✓ Respect caching timeouts defined in fusion x Invalidate other pages than the published one
+* Invalidate other pages than the published one

 ## Requirements